sfc-gh-klochen/sfsnowsightextensions/Readme.md

 Authentication context from Connect-SFApp command.

 ### New-SFFilter Parameter - FilterFile
-Path to the JSON file for Worksheet to create or update.
+Path to the JSON file for Filter to create or update.

 ### New-SFFilter Parameter - Filter
-Worksheet object to create or update.
+Filter object to create or update.

 ### New-SFFilter Parameter - ActionIfExists
-Specifies what to do if Account contain Worksheet with the same keyword:
+Specifies what to do if Account contains Filter with the same keyword:

 Option | Result
 -- | --
 Overwrite | Update existing Filter with the same keyword Skip | Skip creating Filter (Default)

-### New-SFFilter - Create or Update Worksheet From List of Worksheets
+### New-SFFilter - Create or Update Filter From List of Filters
 Create or update Filter from one of the Filters objects in `$filters` array:
 ```
 PS > New-SFFilter -AuthContext $appContext -Filter $filters[4] -ActionIfExists Overwrite
 Getting Query Details for Filter OrderPriority (orderpriority) [query]
-Found Worksheet Param Query (4YGIJWpZapH)
+Found Filter Param Query (4YGIJWpZapH)
-Existing Worksheet OrderPriority (orderpriority) will be overwritten because ActionIfExists is Overwrite
+Existing Filter OrderPriority (orderpriority) will be overwritten because ActionIfExists is Overwrite
-Running Worksheet Param Query (4YGIJWpZapH)
+Running Filter Param Query (4YGIJWpZapH)

 DisplayName                         Keyword                   Type                      Scope
 -----------                         -------                   ----                      -----